Biden halts border wall building after Trump’s final surge

 Heavy machines have been crawling over roadways gouged into rocky mountainsides, tapping open holes for posts on U.S. Bureau of Land Management property.

-In Texas’ Rio Grande Valley, the busiest area for illegal crossings, advocates for the Texas Civil Rights Project saw idle trucks and construction equipment Thursday, though rain may explain the lack of activity.
+Advocates in Texas’ Rio Grande Valley, the busiest area for illegal crossings, and near Nogales, Arizona, saw idle construction equipment Thursday.

-In San Diego, crews were out Thursday replacing a steel fence with imposing, tightly spaced poles topped with flat steel plates rising 30 feet (9 meters), said Dan Watman of Friends of Friendship Park, a group that promotes public access to the cross-border park overlooking the Pacific Ocean.
+But in San Diego, crews were out replacing a steel fence with imposing, tightly spaced poles topped with flat steel plates rising 30 feet (9 meters), said Dan Watman of Friends of Friendship Park, a group that promotes public access to the cross-border park overlooking the Pacific Ocean.

 Contractors began last week, said Watman, who was informed of the project in a December conference call with Border Patrol agents but got no explanation for it.
-The agency referred questions to the White House.
+The agency referred questions to the White House, which had no immediate comment.

 Trump said the border wall would be “virtually impenetrable” and paid for by Mexico, which never happened.
 While the wall is much more formidable than the barriers it replaced, it isn’t uncommon for smugglers to guide people over or through it.
 Portions can be sawed with power tools sold at home improvement stores.

-Note: This story has been corrected to show that border wall contractor SLSCO Ltd. says another company is doing the work at Friendship Park in San Diego.